We originally posted the following with the outbreak of covid and we have made these changes permanent. If you have any

 - Soap is the BEST sanitizing agent for this virus (and many other pathogens).
 Please read below.

 - Our natural sanitizer is derived from natural fir pine needles.
 It smells like Pine-Sol but it is not chemically manufactured.
-It is safe for you, but tough on disinfecting and sanitizing!
+It is safe for you, but tough on sanitizing!

-- All of our rags are only used once before being washed and we do not cross contaminate rags on different surfaces.
+- All of our rags are only used once.
+They are then washed and we do not cross contaminate rags on different surfaces.

 - We have always preferred to use your vacuum in order to keep pathogens and dirt from cross contaminating.
 If we are not currently doing this and you have a vacuum we can use, please call or email the office and we will change your work order ASAP.